History and exam

 strong

 Hypoglycemia occurs most commonly in people with type 1 diabetes.[1][2][8][9]
-However, be aware that hypoglycemia can occur in people with type 2 diabetes due to treatment with insulin or insulin secretagogs (sulfonylureas and meglitinides).[1][2][8][9][17]
-The total number of hypoglycemic events in people with type 2 diabetes who are treated with insulin may be as high as, or higher than, in people with type 1 diabetes, due to the higher overall prevalence of type 2 diabetes.[2][10]
+However, be aware that hypoglycemia can occur in people with type 2 diabetes due to treatment with insulin or insulin secretagogues (sulfonylureas and meglitinides).[1][2][8][9][17]
+The total number of hypoglycemic events in insulin-treated people with type 2 diabetes may be comparable to, or even exceed, that seen in people with type 1 diabetes, a phenomenon attributed to the higher overall prevalence of type 2 diabetes.[2][10]

-If the patient is taking insulin, determine the timing of the insulin regimen and peak insulin action in relation to the timing of hypoglycemia.[1]
-For instance:[47]
+If the patient is taking insulin, determine the timing of the insulin regimen and peak insulin action with the timing of hypoglycemia.[1]
+For instance:[45]

 • Bolus insulin used with meals typically causes postprandial hypoglycemia